ZhuoyueLyu/game-center/Phase2/TEAM.md

 * Extract to superclasses including “GenericTile”, “GenericBoard”, “GenericBoardManager”, “GenericStartingActivity” and “GenericGameActivity”
 * Unit tests for all about game “2048”
 ##### Zhuoyue Lyu:
-* Refactor activity classes (Follow MVC pattern) and wrote the Juni tests for the controllers
+* Refactor all activity classes (Follow MVC) to View and Controller
-* Connect the database and view with 2 new games.
+* Build SQLite databaseHelper, scoreboard/leaderboard (Adapter pattern)
-* Redesign the UI and regroup classes into 5 packages
+* Wrote Instrumented tests for all controllers.
+Redesign the UI and regroup classes into 5 packages.

 ## Meeting Minutes